davidkuc/Map-File-Generator/README.md

 Every object inside the level/ map prefab needs to have it's prefab present in the "Scene Objects" folder, otherwise the system won't work.

-Pay attention to the scene objects names, because this system uses strings as keys in dictionaries.
+Pay attention to the scene objects names, because this system uses strings as keys in dictionaries to compare scene objects.

 ------------------------------

 If you need any help, contact me!

-E-mail: davidkuc2@onet.pl
+E-mail: davidkuc2@onet.pl ||
-Discord: David Kuc#7866
+Discord: David Kuc#7866 ||
 Facebook: https://www.facebook.com/McMudzynek